For many students at Oxford, taking part in physical activity is an important aspect of student life and personal wellbeing.

 This page provides general advice about sport at Oxford.
 For the latest updates and information about coronavirus (COVID-19), please visit the University's sports website.

 Active at Oxford

 The Active at Oxford campaign is designed to help you get involved in sport and physical activity, no matter how seriously or casually you wish to take it.
 A growing body of research is highlighting the many benefits that getting active has, from mental health, through to life expectancy and even academic performance.
-While Oxford has a truly world class pedigree when it comes to sport, we want to spread the simple message that sport really is for everyone.
+While Oxford has a truly world class pedigree when it comes to sport, we want to spread the simple message that sport and physical activity really is for everyone.